Pertuis d'Antioche: History

 The Pertuis d'Antioche was already active during Roman times, when it saw trade in salt and wine centred on Saintes.
 Much later, the military rivalry between England and France resulted in the Pertuis being the site of frequent naval engagements.

-In the Middle Ages, the area sought its independence from the English crown under Richard the Lionheart.
-Louis XIV made the city of Rochefort one of the great naval bases of his kingdom.
-He then had fortresses constructed to protect the Rochefort roads.
+In the Middle Ages, the area was contested between England and France as part of the Hundred Years' War.
+Louis XIV of France made the city of Rochefort one of the great naval bases of his kingdom.
+He then had fortresses constructed to protect the Rochefort roadstead.
 During the Napoleonic Wars, the French further fortified the area, most notably with the construction of Fort Boyard.
-After his defeat at Waterloo, Napoleon tried to flee to the United States of America from the Pertuis d'Antioche, but eventually surrendered to the English navy, which was blockading the area; he was later sent into exile on the island of Saint Helena.
+After his defeat at Waterloo, Napoleon tried to flee to the United States from the Pertuis d'Antioche, but eventually surrendered to the Royal Navy, which was blockading the area; he was later sent into exile on the island of Saint Helena.

 Lastly, during World War II, the Germans occupied the coast and fortified it against invasion.
 They also built a large submarine base in La Rochelle; this still stands today, and was used as a set for the historical submarine movie Das Boot.
 Even after the Allied invasion of France, La Rochelle remained a pocket of German resistance that surrendered only at the end of the war.